-The ratios relating to equity as required by the listing requirement by the Colombo Stock Exchange are given on page 106 to this Annual Report.
+The ratios relating to equity as required by the listing requirement by the Colombo Stock Exchange are given onpage 97 to this Annual Report.

 17.6 Equitable treatment to all shareholders

 The Company has made every endeavor to ensure the equitable treatment to all shareholders and adopted adequate measures to prevent information asymmetry.